brandstaetter/Taskmanagement-frontend/README.md

 ## Frontend

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.4.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli).
+Install it by running `npm install -g @angular/cli`.

 ## Development server